frankyu77/frankyu77/README.md

 ## 🔭 I’m currently working on

-- Pokemon-Tracker
+- Taking a course on Python

 ## 🌱 I’m currently learning

 - Python
-- AI/Machine Learning
+- AI/Machine Learning (been reading some interesting articles and learning some of the ML algorithms)
 <!--
 ## 👯 I’m looking to collaborate on